tomstaijen/tomstaijen.github.com/_posts/2014-03-04-the-dotnet-aop-fail.md

 ---
 layout: post
-title: Why AOP fails in .NET
+title: The .NET AOP fail
-description: ""
+description: "Why bother trying if the authors of the frameworks did not either.."
 category: null
-tags: []
+tags: [ .NET, AOP]
-published: true
+published: false

 ---

 Hello